pulumi/registry/themes/default/content/registry/packages/azure-native/installation-configuration.md

 ## Authentication methods

 Pulumi can authenticate to Azure via several methods:
 - Azure CLI
-  - Service Principal and client secret or certificate
+- Service Principal with client secret or certificate
 - OpenID Connect (OIDC)
 - Managed Service Identity (MSI)

 If you're running the Pulumi CLI locally, in a developer scenario, we recommend using the Azure CLI.
 For team environments, particularly in CI, one of the other options is recommended.